-After the 29th March 2019 we will have what will be known as a ‘transition period’ until the 31st December 2020 which will allow to begin to adopt the new post Brexit rules.
+After the 29th March 2019 we will have what will be known as a 'transition period' until the 31st December 2020 which will allow time to begin to adopt the new post Brexit rules.

 What does Brexit mean for Property Investment?

-We voted to leave the EU, 2 months after the 3% stamp duty tax was introduced but what does Brexit really mean for property investment?
+We voted to leave the EU, 2 months after the 3% stamp duty tax was introduced, but what does Brexit really mean for property investment?

 Many experts have agreed that buy to let is still a worthy investment strategy.
-With predicted property prices on the increase until 2027, many millennial are becoming less likely to be able to buy their own house and instead choosing to rent.
+With predicted property prices on the increase until 2027, many millennials are becoming less likely to be able to buy their own house and instead choosing to rent.

 The demand for rental properties is on the increase and as the value of the pound falls it means that investment in property is still your best asset.
 The 'leave' towns remain the best investment for landlords with the best rental yields.

-Investment experts like Christian Faes has said that Brexit will ‘create opportunities for property investors’, many foreign investors are taking advantage of the exchange rate being in their favour and snapping up UK properties.
+Investment experts like Christian Faes has said that Brexit will 'create opportunities for property investors'.
+Many foreign investors are taking advantage of the exchange rate being in their favour and snapping up UK properties.

 Head over to our Blog for more inspirational tips & tricks.